grebnafets/login/README.md

 Þú mátt leika þér að þessu með mér en þá undir þinni eigin ábyrgð.

 WARNING:  The code is only displayed for author learning purposes only.
-The code is not a product; it is an idea.
+The code is not a product; it is an a idea.
 You can play with this idea with me but no warranty is provided for any pratical use of it.
 You are responsible.